Bobbybose/Compiler_Design/Program3-Type_Checking_and_Code_Generator/README.md

 ### Parser (parser.y)
 - Productions are written for a subset of the CLUKCS language
-- Ambiguity is solved by declaring precedence levels at the top of the file with Bison's %left, %right, and %precedence options
+- Ambiguity is solved by declaring precedence levels with Bison's %left, %right, and %prec options
 - Symbols are used to represent the tokens and non-terminals
 - Type checking is implemented to handle type conversions for operations and assignments, as necessary
 - 3AC code is generated as parsing is done